 Opportunities to cut back on usage exist through your home or business.
 For example, did you know outdoor watering accounts for up to 70% of household use?
-This fall, as you plan new landscaping or a garden, consider ways to control water usage.
+As you plan new landscaping or a garden, consider ways to control water usage.

 Need ideas?
 Scroll down for conservation tips or check out these resources for advice: